GlitchedPolygons/GlitchedEpistle.Client.Windows/README.md

 This specific repository here is the Windows client, but anyone can implement any client that communicates over the Epistle backend by using the provided shared codebase (also available as a NuGet package) _[GlitchedEpistle.Client](https://github.com/GlitchedPolygons/GlitchedEpistle.Client)._

+For mobile users: there is also an [Android client](https://github.com/GlitchedPolygons/GlitchedEpistle.Client.Mobile) available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.glitchedpolygons.glitchedepistle.client.mobile).
 ### How to set up the development environment:

 * Make sure you have [Visual Studio](https://visualstudio.microsoft.com/) >2017 installed with the [.NET Framework SDK](https://dotnet.microsoft.com/download/visual-studio-sdks) v4.7.2.